helloye/MBCYTConnector/README.md

 ---

 TODO:
--
--Update this README, add build/deploy instructions.
+Update this README, add build/deploy instructions.<br>
--
--Add notes for pre-reqs and deploy notes.
+Add notes for pre-reqs and deploy notes.<br>
--
--Refactor code to use settings file to store API key + other static data.
+Refactor code to use settings file to store API key + other static data.<br>
--
--Refactor code to a more modular format.
+Refactor code to a more modular format.<br>
--
--Refactor code to not use JQuery
+Refactor code to not use JQuery<br>
--
--Implement new components for other YouTube API services.
+Implement new components for other YouTube API services.<br>